MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/0x6-error-invalid-handle-multithreaded-application.md

 ### Method 1

 Develop a vendor CSP or KSP provider and implement transaction manager in it.
-In this way, smart card subsystem will not use transaction manager that is implemented in basecsp.
+In this way, smart card subsystem will not use transaction manager that is implemented in BaseCSP.

 ### Method 2